archernar/cuu/README.md

        lp        listpolicies             -a               Lists all defined policies lpl       listpolicies-local       -a               Lists local (user managed) policies lpa       listpolicies-aws         -a               Lists aws policies
-                 getpolicyarn             -a -t            Lists all defined policies filter with a regex in -t listuserpolicies         -a -u
+                 listuserpolicies         -a -u
                  getpolicies              -a -t            Get the policy docs assocaiated with the regex in -t detachuserpolicies       -a -u